Best & Worst Volkswagen Touareg Years

 Volkswagen Touareg Generations

 But all good things must come to an end.
-Volkswagen pulled the plug on Touareg sales in North America after the 2017 model year, citing poor sales and the arrival of its bigger, more economical sibling, the Atlas.
+Volkswagen pulled the plug on Touareg sales in North America after the 2017 model year, citing poor sales and the arrival of its bigger, more cost-effective sibling, the Atlas.

 GenerationYears